wiire-a/bully/README.md

 		especially when the AP's signal is weak, because time is spent scanning channels instead of testing pins.
 If no channel is provided, bully will hop on all channels.

+      -i, --index N

+		This is the index of the starting pin number in the randomized pin file.
+This option is not valid when running bully in sequential pin search mode.
+This is typically handled for you automatically, i.e. an interrupted session will resume after the last pin that was successfully tested.
+Note that when less than 7 digits (8 digits if -B is active) are given, zeroes are padded on the left.

       -l, --lockwait N

 		Number of seconds to wait when an AP locks WPS.
 Most AP's will lock out for 5 minutes, so